Key Resources for Medicine

 Covers a broad range of sources and is particularly good for interdisciplinary searches.
 Offers citation searching.

-Detailed interactive 3D models of the human body, online.
+Detailed interactive 3D models of the human body (this link takes you to the download instructions for the app)

 Up-to-date guidance on prescribing, dispensing and administering medicines.